Life with Parkinson’s: how physiotherapy can help

 - Rigidity: Stiffness caused by an increase in muscle tone.

-- Postural instability: A feeling of being unbalanced which people often compensate for by lowering their centre of gravity, or bending down, that results in a stooped posture, changed way of walking and bigger risk of falling.
+- Postural instability: A feeling of being unbalanced which people often compensate for by lowering their centre of gravity, or bending down, that results in a stooped posture and a changed way of walking that increases the risk of falling.

 Some people work best with audio cues, others with visual cues